A hierarchical approach for multicontinuum homogenization in high contrast media: Numerical examples

 \subsection{Example 4}

-In the last example, we consider another non-periodic configuration of $g_2$.
-The contrast parameter $\epsilon$ is $1/12$.
-The distribution of the two continua and the reference solution is depicted in Figure \ref{fig:k4u}.
-For the same reason as in Example 3, we refine the coarse mesh only once.
-In Table \ref{tab:Herror4}, we provide details of the numerical errors.
-We observe that the error in the homogenization part decreases as we refine the coarse mesh.
-The error in the hierarchical part does not change but is kept within an acceptable tolerance, around $10\%$.
-In Figure \ref{fig:ex4_auhs}, we show the average solutions of the fine-grid, multicontinuum homogenization, and hierarchical multicontinuum homogenization approaches.
-These figures are also consistent with our observations from the error table.
+The fourth example considers another non-periodic configuration of $k$.
+A two-level hierarchical approach ($L=2$) is employed.
+Figure \ref{fig:k4u} illustrates the distribution of the two continua together with the reference solution.
+The errors for different coarse mesh sizes are summarized in Table \ref{tab:Herror4}.
+As the coarse mesh is refined, the homogenization error decreases, whereas the hierarchical error remains within an acceptable range (approximately $10\%$).
+Figure \ref{fig:ex4_auhs} displays the average solutions of the fine-grid, MH, and hierarchical approaches, showing consistent agreement among the three.